-Start rate (93%) applies to new employees on probation and existing employees who are successful on a job posting.
+\ The start rate of ninety three percent (93%) applies to new employees on probation and existing employees who are successful on a job posting.
 No employee shall suffer a reduction in pay during this period.

 SCHEDULE "C"

 Classifications required to work other than regular work weeks as defined in Article 17, paragraphs (a), (b), and (c) of this Agreement.